ParitKansal/Operating-System/README.md

 ### Banker's Algorithm Steps

 ```
-1. Let Work and Finish be vectors of length m and n, respectively.Initialize Work = Available and Finish[i] = false for i = 0,1,2,...,n-1.
+1. Let Work and Finish be vectors of length m and n, respectively.
+Initialize Work = Available and Finish[i] = false for i = 0,1,2,...,n-1.
 2. Find an indec i such that both
      a.
 Finish[i] == false
      b.
 Need_i <= Work